tudelft3d/website/opendata/noise3d/en.md

 These three input layers were generated fully automatically from the public BAG, BGT and AHN3 datasets and are explained in more detail below.
 We also investigated noise barriers (geluidsschermen) and bridges (bruggen), however these are not part of the v0.3 example dataset.

 The study area of the sample dataset spans the *37ez2*, *37fz1*, *37gn2*, and *37hn1* AHN tiles nearby the city of Rotterdam as illustrated below.
 We provide this test data in order to collect feedback that we will use for future developments where we plan to upscale the results to the whole of the Netherlands.
-For version 0.3 we have made initial choices regarding the simplification of the data , height-differences between connecting building parts, minimimum sizes of details etc. Based on the feedback we can adjust these parameters in a next release.
+For version 0.3 we have made initial choices regarding the simplification of the data, height-differences between connecting building parts, minimimum sizes of details etc. Based on the feedback we can adjust these parameters in a next release.

 ![Sample area v0.3]({{ "testarea_v02_extent.png" | prepend: site.baseurl }})